Head office and test kitchen: Victoria, Australia

 In 2020, David Van Rooy called for an end to the three-year nightmare.
 “We decided to bite the bullet and dump the ERP system.
 We looked at available software and selected NetSuite and NextService.
 Their native integration was the key selling point.”

 A demonstration showed Vanrooy Machinery how NetSuite and NextService would perform using the company’s data and products.
 “We saw how NetSuite and NextService would work directly in our business from start to finish.
 The demo gave us better information than what we were getting live from the ERP system.
-That was a big, big confidence builder and convinced us to jump on board,” David said.
+That was a big, big confidence builder and convinced us to jump on board,” said David.